Mmaycon/basic_scripts_bioinformatics/README.md

 ```r
 gzfile("file directory")
 ```
-> Normally 1. folloewd by 2. is enough to unzip those files.
+> Normally 1. followed by 2. is enough to unzip those files.
 Once while we need to try the 3. option.

 ## Step 1: Read IDAT files